larspeterjeppesen/Backup_peers/README.md

 ### Predefined modes
 * "--phone"
-  * Run as sender only.
-In this mode, all files from host that have not already been transferred will be transferred to the pi as soon as a connection can be established between them.
+  * In this mode, all files from host that have not already been transferred will be transferred to the pi as soon as a connection can be established between them.
 * "--pi"
-  * Run as both receiver and sender.
-Receiver portion will receive files from phone and store them locally.
-Sender portion will send any files gotten from the receiver portion, and send them to the desktop pc as soon as a connection can be established between them.
+  * Receive files from phone and store them locally.
+Send received files to Linux machine.
 * "--desktop"
-  * Run as receiver only.
-Will receive files from pi and store them locally.
+  * Receive files from pi and store them locally.

 ### Manual mode
 Following arguments are supported:
 * `-s [IP] [Port] [filepath]` - will send the file located at `[filepath]` to the given address.
 * `-r [Port]` - will listen for incoming connections on `[Port]`.
 One or both of these arguments must be supplied.
 Giving no arguments will print the above, then terminate the program.

 ## Steps in development
 This is a loose list of the steps that I am updating as I go along in the project.